su-its/ams-backend/README.md

 # ams-backend-nodejs

-The back-end server of our [Access management system](https://github.com/su-its/Access-management-system).
+~~The back-end server of our [Access management system](https://github.com/su-its/Access-management-system).~~ The back-end server of our [reader-bridge](https://github.com/su-its/rdr-bridge)

+**version: 2.0.0**
+- No longer backward compatible
+  - Changed routing path
+  - Hidden some APIs served in previous version to access the DB
+- Installed eslint and formatted according to JavaScript Standard Style

-## Setup
+## Setup:gear:

 :memo: Before you start, make sure you are not logged in as the root user.
 Check `whoami`.